-Karen Tanzy, PhD, as a licensed clinical psychologist and founder of Aging With Creativity, supports older adults in leading more vibrant, rewarding lives through creative aging classes, individual psychotherapy and mindfulness meditation classes.
-She encourages older adults to integrate creative practices, enhance their quality of life, tap into their vitality and resilience, build their sense of connection and pursue meaning and purpose.
+Karen Tanzy, PhD, as a licensed clinical psychologist and founder of Aging With Creativity, supports midlife and older adults in leading more vibrant, rewarding lives through creative aging classes, individual psychotherapy and mindfulness meditation classes.
+She encourages people to integrate creative practices, enhance their quality of life, tap into their vitality and resilience, build their sense of connection and pursue meaning and purpose.
 Dr. Tanzy’s background includes:

 • PhD in Clinical Psychology from Fuller Theological Seminary, Graduate School of Psychology